Welcome to the January 2017 Psychology Tools newsletter!

 As of 1st January 2017 the address for Psychology Tools has officially changed to http://psychologytools.com

-To go with the new address we have also given the design of the site a big overhaul.
+To go with the new address I have also given the design of the site a big overhaul.
 As well as hopefully looking beautiful, the site now works properly on mobile devices.
 Check it out using the links below.

 The biggest change is that there are now separate sections for ‘Professionals’ and ‘Self-help’, so you can refer clients to psychologytools.com without worrying about them being swamped by information for professionals.
 Clients can easily access self-help information to support their therapy.
 It includes information about a range of common problems as well as additional information regarding common CBT treatment techniques.

-More translations are always very welcome!
+Having just spent most of a week’s annual leave clearing a big backlog of translations I hesitate to say this but… more translations are always very welcome!
 Just have a look at the translation project page to see how you can help.

 NEW REBT RESOURCES

 A colleague in Russia got in touch to comment on the paucity of REBT resources on the site.
-He has led the development of a couple of resources that we think will be helpful to therapists interested in different ways of working with emotion.
+He has led the development of a couple of resources that I think will be helpful to therapists interested in different ways of working with emotion.

 - The Consequences Analysis Form is an REBT-flavored cost/benefit analysis